 •The Thermal tab shows details about the production and consumption of thermal energy by the system.

-•The Thermal Load Controller tab shows details about the heat production of the thermal load controller component.
+•The Electric Heater tab shows details about the heat production of the thermal load controller component.

 •The Boiler tab shows details about the operation of the boiler.
 Systems with thermal loads always contain boilers.

-•The Electrolyzer tab shows details about the operation of the electrolyzer.
+•The Resilience tab shows detailed about the outage.

 In addition to the tabs, the Simulation Results window also contains several buttons along the bottom of the window: